sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/downloading-and-installing-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Downloading the iMMERSE Ultimate Repository</summary>

+{: .warning}
+iMMERSE Pro ReLight requires the installation of the iMMERSE (free) repository to be installed.
+You can do this through the ReShade Installer at the shader install portion.

 To access the iMMERSE Ultimate repository, make sure you're a current subscriber to [Pascal's Patreon for the $10 USD Pathtracers tier](http://www.patreon.com/mcflypg).